-- Three semesters rule: All proficiency requirements must be completed by the end of the third semester (excluding summers) in the M.S. program.
-Students who do not complete the proficiency requirements within this time frame will be blocked from registering for courses. - First semester rule: Within the first semester in the M.S. program, students must submit a plan for completion of the proficiency requirements to the Computer Science Graduate Secretary.
-The plan will consist of a partially completed "Proficiency Requirements" booklet as follows: - Proficiency courses taken at another institution must be evaluated by appropriate faculty members, as described earlier, and the corresponding pages in the booklet must be filled out accordingly.
-Note that this implies that any such course must be evaluated before the end of the first semester.
+- Two semesters rule: All proficiency requirements must be completed by the end of the second semester (excluding summers) in the M.S. program.
+Students who do not complete the proficiency requirements within this time frame will be blocked from registering for courses.
+Extensions can be granted only by the Graduate Academic Advisor. - First semester rule: At the beginning of the first semester in the M.S. program, before the add/drop deadline for courses, students must submit for approval a plan for completion of the proficiency requirements to the Graduate Academic Adviser.
+This plan will be kept in student's file and will be required for graduation clearance towards the end of the program.
+The forms for the plan are part of the "Proficiency Requirements" booklet.